© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 COMMISSIONED 'GRAFFITI/PUBLIC-ART': DULWICH PARK BOWLS CLUB HUT + KITSCH 'EDUCATIONAL' NOTICES

-(paste-up 2-pics 28-02-2017) ... in process
+(paste-up 2-pics 28-02-2017)

 The bourgeois-isation of public-art initiatives; the taming of independent socially-unobedient creativity, is here applied by a society which truly believes that an application of flattery and snobbery is publically beneficial, that a dose of 'educational information' (in this case ridiculous fantasy dressed up as serious custodianship) can administer more benefit to those whose attention is caught by these post-graffiti images, than 'automatic' enjoyment/rejection or considered personal thoughts!
-The fact that these 'brand-motif' painters were chosen to re-present the works of vastly more competent, historically significant painters, with whom they share only the banality of a habitual skill, which in the historical works is of such a complexity of achievement that it totally eclipses these simplistic motif-manufactures, is surely an expression of bitter irony or raving hysteria
+The fact that these 'brand-motif' painters were chosen to re-present the works of vastly more competent, historically significant painters, with whom they share only the banality of habitual skill, which however in the historical works is of such a complexity of achievement that it totally eclipses these simplistic motif-manufactures, is surely an expression of bitter irony or raving hysteria [see the info-notices below].

 .